justinmeiners/justinmeiners.github.io/quake-entities/README.md

 The tradeoff is entities are not always well defined.
 The only way to know what properties are available, and what they do, is to follow convention (or read the source code).

-Perhaps the biggest advantage of monism (when it works) is it significantly reduces cognitive load for everyone, but especially designers.
+Perhaps the biggest advantage is it significantly reduces cognitive load for everyone, but especially designers.
 When you have a complex set of categories, you have to think really hard about where every feature belongs.
 You also spend a lot of energy refactoring components to accommodate new features.
 Here you have no choice.